radiantlogic-v8/documentation-new/documentation/release-notes/v747-release-notes.md

 - [VSTS45360]: Fixed patch operations and extension schemas in Scim2 client (RadiantOne virtualizing SCIMv2 service as backends).

 - [VSTS45364]: Fixed an issue that was preventing the RadiantOne Windows services from restarting properly, causing them to return “Error 200: The code segment cannot be greater than or equal to 64K”.
-The RadiantOne FID, RadiantOne FID Management Console, DB Access Logger, and the Derby database services display as prunsrv.exe instead of java.exe when viewing the details in Windows Task Manager.
+The RadiantOne FID, RadiantOne FID Management Console, DB Access Logger, and the Derby database services now display as prunsrv.exe instead of java.exe when viewing the details in Windows Task Manager.

 - [VSTS45368]: Fixed an issue where forward slashes in ADAP calls were not supported.